Watering

 Extended drought beyond the wilt signal

 If peace lily's wilt signal is ignored for more than a day or two, what began as a gentle communication becomes actual cell damage.
 Extended drought causes permanent wilting in some leaves that won't recover even after watering, because the cells have dried and died rather than simply losing turgor pressure.
-Unlike most houseplants, peace lily gives a very clear early warning — responding to it promptly prevents this progression entirely.
+Unlike most houseplants, peace lily gives a very clear early warning — responding to it promptly prevents this progression entirely, which is part of why the species has a reputation for being forgiving even though the mechanism only works if someone is actually checking on it.

 How to Fix It